sophie-stan/twitter-insight/README.md

 # Twitter Insight

 Student project, one-month tweets analysis using Hadoop framework.
-The project is cut into 5 different packages:
+The project is divided into 5 different packages:
 - `datacleaning`: clean the raw data

 - `wordcount`: list of hashtags and their number of occurrences